kjd/coen/README.md

 -----END PGP SIGNATURE-----
 ```

-- And please send us an email.

 ### If the build succeeded and the checksums differ (i.e. reproduction failed).

 Please help us to improve it.
-Install `diffoscope` https://diffoscope.org/
+You can install `diffoscope` https://diffoscope.org/

-Then, download the image from
+and download the image from
 https://github.com/andrespavez/coen/releases/tag/v0.3.0-20180311
-and compare it with your image executing the following command:
+and then compare it with your image executing the following command:

 ```
 diffoscope \